-Note that the core implies EJR, since EJR requires that $W$ is not blocked by a set $T$ that is unanimous for $S$ (i.e. all projects in $T$ are approved by all members of $S$).
-We propose a property that is in between these two properties, by partially relaxing the cohesiveness requirement.
-We call this axiom Fully Justified Representation (FJR). \footnote{Apologies that this name is not particularly descriptive, but then neither is EJR or PJR.} It strengthens EJR by weakening the cohesiveness requirement.
-FJR requires that if a group $S\subseteq N$ of voters can propose a set $T$ of projects that is affordable with $S$'s share of the budget, and each voter approves at least $\ell$ projects in $T$, then at least one voter in $S$ must approve at least $\ell$ projects in the chosen outcome $W$.
-In the approval case, we see that FJR does not insist that $T$ is unanimously approved by the group $S$ (like in EJR), we are now also considering cases where $T$ is very popular among $S$ though not necessarily unanimous.
+We propose a property that is weaker than the core but stronger than EJR.
+We call this axiom Fully Justified Representation (FJR).\footnote{Apologies that this name is not particularly descriptive, but then neither is EJR or PJR.} It strengthens EJR by weakening the cohesiveness requirement.
+FJR requires that if a group $S\subseteq N$ of voters can propose a set $T$ of projects that is affordable with $S$'s share of the budget, and each voter has utility at least $\ell$ for the set $T$, then at least one voter in $S$ has utility at least $\ell$ in the chosen outcome $W$.
+In the approval case, we see that FJR does not insist that $T$ is unanimously approved by the group $S$ (like in EJR), but it just requires that $T$ is very popular among $S$.

-To the best of our knowledge, this natural axiom was not known to be satisfiable even for unit costs; in particular, both PAV and Rule~X fail FJR (\Cref{ex:rulex_no_strong_ejr,ex:pav_no_strong_ejr}).
-We prove that there does indeed exist a rule satisfying FJR, which works for arbitrary costs.
+Both PAV and Equal Shares fail FJR (\Cref{ex:rulex_no_strong_ejr,ex:pav_no_strong_ejr}).
+However, we prove that there does indeed exist a rule satisfying FJR, which works for arbitrary costs.
 The rule is a simple greedy procedure that repeatedly looks for groups with maximum cohesiveness and then satisfies them.
-While this is not a polynomial-time algorithm and not a particularly natural rule, we can show that this proposal can be made compatible with some other properties (in particular priceability, a property introduced by \citep{pet-sko:laminar}).
+While this is not a polynomial-time algorithm and not a particularly natural rule, we can show that this proposal can be made compatible with some other properties (in particular priceability, a property introduced by \citet{pet-sko:laminar}).
 For future work, it will be interesting to look for new natural rules satisfying FJR; this is even interesting for the committee context.
 An attractive feature of FJR and of our greedy rule for satisfying it is that they work for general monotone valuations, and so we do not even need to assume additivity.